ardanlabs/blockchain/foundation/blockchain/NOTES.md

 the base fee if the block size is less than the target block size.
 The amount by which the base fee is adjusted is proportional to how far the current block size is from the target.

-Commandments by Satoshi Nakamoto
-1. Blocks shall not be larger than 1MB
-2.